Today you’ll learn the best RSI settings for day trading. This indicator is popular to traders to find suitable set-ups.

 Most beginner traders do not know how to use RSI when looking at the charts.

-They thought that if RSI14 is above 30 the stock is oversold when analyzing the markets, but they are in a strong trending stock, and they sold their holdings too early.
+They thought that if RSI14 is above 30; the stock is in a level that is oversold when analyzing the markets, but they are in a strong trending stock, and they sold their holdings too early.

 So you can’t trust the 14-period RSI to find good trading set-ups.